Soumya0190/Fabflix/WebApp/README.md

     - All the Jmeter log_processing files are created in the /tmp folder for master and slave instance
     - Each file is named according to the test, which is recorded in the README table under the graph results for each test case
     - These files are moved from instance to local machine after executing the following
-       - sudo scp -i SSH-Key.pem ubuntu@<instance connection string>:/tmp/<log processing file name> .
+       - sudo scp -i SSH-Key.pem ubuntu@"instance connection string":/tmp/"log processing file name" .
        - Example: sudo scp -i SSH-Key.pem ubuntu@ec2-3-14-14-154.us-east-2.compute.amazonaws.com:/tmp/log_processing_https.txt .
     - All Jmeter logs are stored in the folder titled "Log Processing Files" under "WebApp" folder
     - Run the "ParseLogFile" Servlet on IntelliJ to process the log processing files already stored under Log Processing Files folder